 Do you have a habit of starting projects and not finishing them?

-You know, started an article, or an ebook, or a craft, or a re-modeling project in your house, only to abandon it mid-way.
+You know it all too well… you started an article, or an ebook, or a craft, or a re-modeling project in your house, only to abandon it mid-way.

 If you’re like many people, there’s a decent chance you have several uncompleted projects around the house and at work.
 At first, you started the projects with lots of excitement and enthusiasm.
 But midway into the project, you lost interest and left the tasks unfinished.

 I don’t know about you, but I find unfinished tasks frustrating.
 In almost all cases, unfinished projects constitute waste of time, energy, and resources.
 For a business, unfinished project means income loss.
 I mean, you can’t make money from an unfinished ebook!
 If you’re a contractor, and you failed to finish your project, you won’t get paid for that project!

 Having lots of unfinished projects and tasks lying around is a passport to failure.
 Not only do unfinished projects take up lots of mental space, but they bear testimony to your character as perhaps, someone who is unreliable or un-focused.

 So, if you have a habit of unfinished projects, you may want to switch it around.

 Follow these tips to finish the projects you’ve started:

 1. Give some thought to why you haven’t finished specific projects.
 An important aspect of personal growth is to determine why we do what we do.
 This is especially true regarding behaviors we’d like to change.

 • For example, perhaps you never finished cleaning out the garage because you’re a border-line compulsive hoarder and you hate to throw things away.
 If so, work on that underlining psychological issue, and focus your thoughts on the benefits of de-clutter and organization.
 You’ll discover that you’ll find the energy and time to clean that garage.